Kalidas (film): Production

 The film's actors spoke a variety of languages, including Tamil (Rajalakshmi), Telugu (Venkatesan) and Hindi (Prasad).
 Because Venkatesan's first language was Telugu, and he could not correctly pronounce Tamil words, his dialogue was in Telugu.
-Rajalakshmi mentioned in her interview that H. M. Reddy filmed and went on to produce a Telugu film titled Kalidas, indicating that it might be a Telugu production.
+Rajalakshmi mentioned in an interview that H. M. Reddy filmed and went on to produce a Telugu film titled Kalidas, indicating that it might be a Telugu production.
 Film critic and journalist Kalki Krishnamurthy, in his review of the film for Ananda Vikatan, noted that the film had dialogues in Telugu, with Tamil songs featured at the beginning, middle, and end, but no Tamil speech.
 According to Guy, Irani was initially unsure if the German sound recording equipment would record the Tamil language; to assuage his doubts, he had some actors speak and sing in Tamil, with Venkatesan in Telugu.
 Because the equipment had already been used to record Hindi, he had other actors speak that language; the equipment recorded each language clearly.
 Owing to the use of multiple languages, sources including Film News Anandan, Birgit Meyer, and Guy have refused to call Kalidas the first Tamil sound film; Guy instead called it India's first multilingual film.
 In the 2010 book Cinemas of South India: Culture, Resistance, Ideology, Sowmya Dechamma states that Telugu dialogues were included in the film, apparently to "increase its market potential in the two important language markets of southern India."